-Joe is currently working as the Communications Manager at Camp Fire Columbia, and serves as an Advisory Board Member for Q Center in Portland, Oregon.
+Joe lives in Portland, Oregon where he works as a non-profit professional, wearing the hats of organizer, fundraiser, and communications manager over the years, while also serving as an Advisory Board Member for Q Center.
 He is a prior recipient of the Pride in Action Award with Pride Northwest in 2011, and was recently honored as a Queer Hero by the Gay and Lesbian Archives of the Pacific Northwest in 2016.
 Joe has developed and presented workshops at various conferences on issues around identity, community building, event planning, and advocating for trans-inclusive health care.
 He also enjoys road trips, coffee, taking way too many pictures, and a wide variety of music.

 Carolyn Wysinger is a snarky black queer woman from Richmond, CA who just as well be from Long Beach cause she owns it.
 She is an author, blogger, bibiobutch & Facebook statustician.
 She spends most of her days ranting on Facebook and driving people around on Lyft.
 She didn’t create the #lyftchronicles but she sure as hell made them worth reading.
 She will finish her book eventually.